sbpp/sbpp.github.io/content/docs/mariadb.md

 date = 2018-02-18T20:30:47-05:00
 weight = 23
 draft = false
-bref = "This guide will walk you through on setting up a MariaDB server on Ubuntu" toc = true
+bref = "This guide will walk you through on setting up a MariaDB server on Ubuntu 16.04 LTS" toc = true
 +++